 - Mergers and acquisitions

-- USA PATRIOT Act compliance (anti-money laundering and customer identification programs)
+- USA PATRIOT Act compliance (anti-money laundering and customer identification programs and compliance)

 - Business continuity planning

 - Continuing education programs

 - Employment and consulting agreements and employment issues (wrongful termination, discrimination, severance, etc.)